-1. The Faculty shall consist of the Chairman of the Corporation; the President, the Vice Presidents, and the Provost of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; Professors Emeriti having part-time appointments; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Alfred P. Sloan School of Management; the Dean of the Graduate School; the Dean of Student Affairs; the Registrar; the Director of Admissions; the Director of Libraries; the Medical Director; the Dean of Residence; the Director of Summer Session; certain members ex officis as listed in the general catalogue of the Institute and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.
+1.10 Membership The Faculty shall consist of the Chairman of the Corporation; the President, 1.11 the Vice Presidents, and the Provost of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; Professors Emeriti having part-time appointments; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Alfred P. Sloan School of Management; the Dean of the Graduate School; the Dean for Institute Relations; the Dean for Student Affairs; the Registrar; the Director of Admissions; the Director of Libraries; the Medical Director; the Director of Summer Session: certain members ex officiis as listed in the General Catalogue of the Institute and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.
+1.20 Officers 1.21 The officers of the Faculty shall be a President (the President of the Institute is ex officio President of the Faculty), a Chairman, a Secretary, and an Assistant Secretary.
+1.22 In the absence of the President the Chairman of the Faculty shall preside at the Faculty meetings.
+1.23 It shall be the duty of the Secretary: To cooperate with the President in the general conduct of Faculty business.
+To give written notice to each member of the time and place of each Faculty meeting and of the special business to be transacted.
+In the absence of the President and Chairman from a Faculty meeting, to call the meeting to order and to entertain the motion for a Chairman pro tempore.